karlhorky/pxue.github.io/_posts/2021-08-11-5-step-process.md

 category: blog
 ---

-During a tour of the Spacestation, Elon talked about the process he had implemented at Tesla and SpaceX.
+During a tour of the Starbase, Elon talked about the process he had implemented at Tesla and SpaceX.

 I found it insightful and very relevant to all product-centric organizations, so I compiled them here for quick reference in the future.